 If an employee came to a meeting late two times over the year, don’t tell them they need to work on their timeliness.
 If it was something that’s been observed by others or otherwise recorded, it may be ok.
 Generalities, when unfounded, can be dangerous because they may lead the employee to believe you do not see their contributions.
 Only generalize when you have the data to stand behind.

 14. Do Document Your Comments

-They’re people, not a gadget you’re writing about for the next issue of Consumer Reports.
+They’re people, not gadgets you’re writing about for the next issue of Consumer Reports.
 Though some companies may be less formal, it’s always a good idea to document employee feedback such that the individual can go and read comments later.
 Even if you don’t have a formal tool at your company, writing down your employee performance feedback serves as a formal record of the conversation.
 Further, some employees will simply not hear what you’re saying because getting in-person feedback can be awkward.
-A documented set of comments will give that individual a chance read the feedback later when they’re in a more private setting.
+A documented set of comments will give that individual a chance to read the feedback later when they’re in a more private setting.

 15. Do Ask for Feedback on Your Assessment

 At the end of the review, specifically ask the employee if they disagree with any of the comments, or if they feel the feedback was fair and reasonable.
 This is a great way to let the employee speak his or her mind, express any concerns or disagreement.
 It’s not about having them shower you with compliments on how accurate your review was.
 Rather, their response helps you gauge if your comments were reasonable and fair, and make sure both of your are aligned on the overall discussion.